MaterializeInc/materialize/doc/developer/design/20231127_decoupled_isolated_coordinator.md

 Client queries that spawn ephemeral controller commands (mostly DQL and DML-style queries) are timestamped with the timestamp (in the catalog timeline) as of which the query was processed.
-To ensure that these ephemeral controller commands are consistent with what the controller must know as of that timestamp.
+This ensure that these ephemeral controller commands are consistent with what the controller must know as of that timestamp.

 ## Physical Architecture Design